 Step One – Download the Laugavegur Trail GPS file

-When you purchase our Laugavegur Trail GPS download, you’ll get a link for the GPS file included in your order confirmation email.
+When you purchase our Guide to Trekking the Laugavegur Trail, you’ll get a link for the GPS file included in your order confirmation email.
 You’ll want to be sure to open the email and download the .KML file directly onto your phone (as opposed to on another device) to simplify the process.
 After completing the download you’ll be prompted to open the file in Gaia GPS, which you should do.

 Gaia GPS will then import the data and you should see the Laugavegur Trail route and waypoints for the huts/campgrounds displayed on the map.